Employers' workplace pension obligations

 What employers can choose to do

-Employers are allowed to delay the date they enrol you into a pension, by up to three months from the deadline given to them by the government.
+Employers are allowed to delay the date they enrol you in a workplace pension, by up to three months from the deadline given to them by the government.

 If the pension is a defined benefit or hybrid pension scheme, and you have an existing right to join your employer’s pension, your employer can delay enrolling you for several years.

-If your employer does delay, they have to let you know in writing.
+If your employer does delay, they have to inform you in writing.
 If you want to join your workplace pension in the meantime, your employer must accept your request.

 Employers can use ‘salary sacrifice’.
 This is an arrangement that must be agreed between you and your employer.
 You give up part of your pay and your employer pays this amount into your pension pot instead.
 It is also known as ‘salary exchange’ or ‘SMART scheme’.